nayere6342/sep11-freedom-project/tool/learning-log.md

 ### Content Process:

 Moving on to the content process; I have done a lot of reseaching over the mouth like I said before, To get a better feel for how I'm going to layout the whole document for this project that's connect to kaboom.js. for the major reason of understanding the framework better.
 That's simply why I did it.
 Now, this reseach I kept trying to find more things to use for my project, even if it was small things.
 Such as have an object follow your mouse or even a moving ball that gets destroyed if it collids with the borders of the window.
 With just these two things you have yourself a game of pong.
+As shown in the preview bellow in this;

 Preview:
 ```JS